nclarius/tile-gaps/README.md

 The size of the gap and the layouts and applications to be gapped are configurable.

 Please note that this script does not do any automatic tiling.
-Its purpose is to reshape windows that have been manually positioned with the default KWin window management system.
+Its purpose is to reshape windows that have been manually positioned with the stock KWin window management system.

 ![screenshot](.img/screenshot.png)